Ch0pin/AVIator/README.md

 **Installation**

+**Windows:

 Either compile the project or download the allready compiled executable from the following folder: https://github.com/Ch0pin/AVIator/tree/master/Compiled%20Binaries

+**Linux:

+Install mono framework, download and run the binaries

 #### Credits
 To Damon Mohammadbagher for the encryption procedure